MoAnsir/reactBoiler/README.md

-# Profile CV
+# React boiler plate

 This is my reactjs starting template.
-IT will start you off with react, babel, webpack and the dev-server.
+It will start you off with react, babel, webpack and the dev-server.

 ## Getting Started